10 Tips for Perfect Concept2 Photo Scans Every Time

 3. Avoid Glare at All Costs

 Glare is the number one reason scans fail.
-The PM5 screen is slightly reflective, and overhead lights or windows can create bright spots that block the numbers.
+Concept2 monitor screens are reflective, and overhead lights or windows can create bright spots that block the numbers.

 To fix glare: